Good Food Retail

 The concept of good food retail is referred to in the new London Food Strategy, and to help progress this idea London Food Link has developed a briefing note to explore what this might look.
 The sector includes grocers, shops, markets, box schemes and home deliveries that sell food for consumption at home.

-- Sell sustainably produced meat, dairy and fish, wholegrain foods and Real Bread
+- Selling sustainably produced meat, dairy and fish, wholegrain foods and Real Bread

 - Less likely to serve highly processed fatty, salty and sugary foods and sugary drinks